-A disadvantage of the flange is, that principle always firstly a pipe must be welded and then just a fitting.
-A combination of flange and elbow or flange and tee is not possible, because named fittings have not a straight end.
+A disadvantage of the slip on flange is that firstly a pipe must always be welded and then just a fitting.
+For example a combination of flange and elbow or flange and tee cannot be used, because these fittings do not have a straight end.
 They are not suitable for high pressure joints, or where hazardous materials are to be used.

 Socket Weld flange

-Socket Weld flanges were initially developed for use on small-size high pressure piping.
-Their static strength is equal to Slip On flanges, but their fatigue strength 50% greater than double-welded Slip On flanges.
+Socket Weld flanges were initially developed for use on small-size, high pressure piping, with their static strength being equal to slip on flanges, but their fatigue strength 50% greater than double-welded slip on flanges.

 ASME B31.1 1998 127.3 Preparation for Welding (E) Socket Weld Assembly says:

 In assembly of the joint before welding, the pipe or tube shall be inserted into the socket to the maximum depth and then withdrawn approximately 1/16″ (1.6 mm) away from contact between the end of the pipe and the shoulder of the socket.

 Advantages of using socket weld flanges include the weld being on the outside of the pipe, so will not penetrate the pipe bore.
 There is no need for bevel prep before welding, also a socket weld flange can replace a threaded flange and minimise any risks of leakage.

 The disadvantages of this flange are the need for the gap that must be made.
 Firstly they require highly skilled welders to ensure the gap of 1/16″ is made.
 Secondly the expansion gap increases the risk of cracking, especially on anti corrosive pipes such as stainless steel.
 Corrosive problems will be caused by cracks between the pipe and the flange, leading to increased maintenance.
 In some processes this flange is also not allowed.

 Lap Joint Flanges share all of the same common features as the other flanges we have mentioned, however it does not have a raised face, they are connected to a “Lap Joint Stub End”.